-The apex of filter is, of course, an unreliable narrator–a mode used by a writer to give the audience a sense that the narrator's interpretation of events cannot be fully trusted (and in good writing also comes with "clues" to what a more objective truth might be.
+The apex of filter is, of course, an unreliable narrator–a mode used by a writer to give the audience a sense that the narrator's interpretation of events cannot be fully trusted (and in good writing also comes with "clues" to what a more objective truth might be).

 The narrative distance should be considered almost a separate "axis" from the literal point of view, but it provides crucial additional information about the narrative, and is directly antithetical to the conventional wisdom that first person is always subjective and third is always more objective.
 The "distance" is how removed from the event the narrative voice is and it may have nothing to do with whether the writing is in first, second, or third person.
-In The Hunger Games the distance is so close that the author chose to write in present tense, but in Never Let Me Go the narrator recalling events from years before and several times admits not being able to trust her own interpretation.
+In The Hunger Games the distance is so close that the author chose to write in present tense, but in Never Let Me Go the narrator is recalling events from years before and several times admits not being able to trust her own interpretation.
 She never discusses feelings–only relays actions.
 While certain points of view lend themselves to certain distances, they don't determine them.
-A third person objective narrator can still be deep in the thoughts and feelings of a character, and a first person narration could just focus on actions and events.
+A third-person objective narrator can still be deep in the thoughts and feelings of a character, and a first-person narration could just focus on actions and events.

 The "always an exception" clause: